Elephant Bar

-The Elephant Bar is a scratch-kitchen restaurant in the United States that specializes in globally-based dishes and traditional American fare.
-The corporate office is located in Las Vegas, Nevada.
-Their first restaurant opened in Lubbock, TX in 1980.
+Elephant Bar was a scratch-kitchen restaurant in the United States that specialized in globally-based dishes and traditional American fare.
+The corporate office was located in Las Vegas, Nevada.
+Their first restaurant opened in Lubbock, Texas in 1980.
 In 2015, the chain comprised 25 restaurants throughout the United States, with the majority in California.
-Elephant Bar Restaurants are also located in New Mexico and Nevada.
-The restaurants are decorated around an African safari theme, with wildlife motifs.
-Many of the dishes offered are pan-Asian fusion in design.
+Elephant Bar Restaurants were also located in New Mexico and Nevada.
+The restaurants were decorated around an African safari theme, with wildlife motifs.
+Many of the dishes offered were pan-Asian fusion in design.